Punjabi Sikhs

-Punjabi Sikhs are adherents of Sikhism who identify linguistically, culturally, and genealogically as Punjabis and are native of Undivided Punjab region of Indian Subcontinent.
-Sikhism is an Indigenous religion born and brought up in Punjab region of South Asia during 15th century.
-Almost 96% of world's Sikh population are Punjabis.
+Punjabi Sikhs are ethnic Punjabis who adhere to Sikhism.
+They are the second-largest religious group among Punjabis, constituting ~15 to 17 percent of the total Punjabi population, second only to Punjabi Muslims (~73 to 75 of the population) who predominantly inhabit Pakistani Punjab.
+Punjabi Sikhs form the largest religious community in the Indian state of Punjab.
+The global Sikh population is primarily composed of ethnic Punjabis.

-While Punjabi Sikhs are mostly found in the Indian state of Punjab today, many have ancestry from the greater Punjab region, an area that was partitioned between India and Pakistan in 1947.
-In the contemporary era, Punjab Sikhs are found in large numbers across the Indian states of Punjab, Haryana, Himachal Pradesh, Uttarakhand, Delhi, Chandigarh, Rajasthan and Maharashtra.
-Large numbers are also found in the United States, Canada, Australia, New Zealand and Britain, as various immigration waves over the centuries better prospects and career.
+Punjabi Sikhs primarily inhabit the Indian state of Punjab, the only Sikh-majority administrative division on Earth.
+Punjabi Sikhs make up 57.69% of the state’s population.
+Many have ancestry from the greater Punjab region, an area that was partitioned between India and Pakistan in 1947.
+In the contemporary era, apart from Indian Punjab, Punjabi Sikhs are found in large numbers across the Indian states of Haryana, Himachal Pradesh, Uttarakhand, Delhi, Chandigarh, Rajasthan, Madhya Pradesh, Uttar Pradesh and Maharashtra.
+Large numbers are also found in the United States, Canada, Australia, New Zealand and Britain, due to various immigration waves over the centuries.

 History

-The origins of the Sikhs, a religious group initially formed as a sect within the larger Punjabi Hindu community in Undivided Punjab region during 15th century.
-The Sikh religion founder, Shri Guru Nanak Dev ji (1469–1539), was roughly a contemporary of the founder of Mughal fortunes in India, Bābur.
-Guru Nanak dev ji was born in a Punjabi Hindu Khatri family, which was initially a community of scribes and traders.
-In Un-divided Punjab region, the eldest son of every Punjabi Hindu families was nominated and was represented as Sardars and had protected their family and Indic communities from the tyrannies of Mughal rulers and their torture.
-A huge number of peasants from Hindu and Muslim in Punjab have converted to Sikhism for various motives since the starting of new faith.
+The Sikh religion founder, Guru Nanak (1469–1539), was roughly a contemporary of the founder of Mughal Empire Babur in India.
+Guru Nanak Dev Ji was born in a Punjabi Hindu Khatri family, which was initially a community of scribes and traders.
+In un-divided Punjab region, the eldest son of every Punjabi Hindu families was nominated and was represented as Sardars and had protected their family and Indic communities from the tyrannies of Mughal rulers and their torture.
+A huge number of peasants from Hindu and Muslim backgrounds in Punjab have converted to Sikhism for various motives (such as conviction, fear, or economic) since the starting of new faith.